costoffreedom/costoffreedom-book/book/architectonics-of-power/the-cost-of-internet-freedom.md

 <blockquote>
   <p>Every act of rebellion expresses a nostalgia for innocence and an
-    appeal to the essence of being.” -- Albert Camus</p>
+    appeal to the essence of being.” – Albert Camus</p>
 </blockquote>

-<p>Let’s translate Isaiah Berlin’s "Two Concepts of Liberty" from 1958 to
+<p>Let’s translate Isaiah Berlin’s “Two Concepts of Liberty” from 1958 to
 our age.
 Berlin distinguishes between negative and positive freedom: there is the negative goal of warding off interference, and the positive sense of the individual being his or her own master.
 In both